Failed Dental ImplantsHave a complaint about a dentist? You may well be able to claim

-Unfortunately things might not always go the way you hoped they would and should you find yourself in this situation then Mercury Legal Online are here to assist.
+Unfortunately things might not always go the way you hoped they would and should you find yourself in this situation then Clear Law are here to assist.
 Complete our call back form and one of our cosmetic surgery solicitors will be able to call you back and support you with a claim for compensation.
 As many botched procedures will need corrective surgery, this compensation will help with the cost of putting it right.

 Prior to undertaking any cosmetic procedure, you must understand the dangers and risks involved.
-Mercury Legal Online are committed to giving you everything you need, guiding you through the maze of information to help you to make an informed decision about your procedure.
+Clear Law are committed to giving you everything you need, guiding you through the maze of information to help you to make an informed decision about your procedure.

 What is Dental Implant Surgery?